Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

 1. Enter the notification channel you want alerts to be sent to as well as a message.

-1. Click the save icon in the top right corner.
+1. Click the save icon at the top right corner.

 Here is what the final alarm configuration should look like:
 ![Free Space Remaining Alarm Example Configuration](administrator-guide/images/free-space-remaining-alarm-example-configuration.png)